alvarogarcia7/blog_source/source/_posts/draft_types-of-relationships-between-objects.md

 the three expressed above correspond to TODO^x,y,z$ but there are others.

+TODO^explain if they are in the lower part or the higher part of the trust scale.
+Or comment on where they are$

 ## Conclusion

 The point here is not to deal with objects by the way they are or what they do, but what messages they respond to and send.